aczw/cuda-path-tracer/README.md

 - Lewis Ghrist for the path discarding test scene ([`scenes/path_discarding.json`](scenes/path_discarding.json))

+### Third party code

+- As mentioned above, I use [`tinygltf`](https://github.com/syoyo/tinygltf) for loading the initial glTF model data.

+### Custom models

+The repo contains a lot of scenes with models taken from elsewhere.
+Here are their sources:

+- `suzanne`: exported from Blender.
+- `stanford_bunny`: converted to glTF by me from the original PLY format.
+Taken from the [Stanford 3D Scanning Repository](https://graphics.stanford.edu/data/3Dscanrep/).
+- `avocado`: taken from Khronos' [glTF sample assets](https://github.com/KhronosGroup/glTF-Sample-Assets/blob/main/Models/Avocado/README.md).

 ## For grading considerations

 I've somewhat modified the [CMakeLists.txt](CMakeLists.txt) file.
 Here are the changes that I've made: